mhchavez/SCMA-Notebook.io/_posts/2019-09-21-Starting-up.md

 We will be using this dataset for the next analysis using mothur

-Content created on: November 21, 2019
+Content created on: September 21, 2019

 [:house: Back to home](https://github.com/mhchavez/SMCA-notebook1/wiki)